DistrictDataLabs/yellowbrick/docs/quickstart.rst

 ..
 WARNING:: There is a `known bug <https://github.com/DistrictDataLabs/yellowbrick/issues/205>`_ installing matplotlib on Linux with Anaconda.
 If you're having trouble please let us know on GitHub.

 Once installed, you should be able to import Yellowbrick without an error, both in Python and inside of Jupyter notebooks.
-Note that because of matplotlib, Yellowbrick does not work inside of a virtualenvironment without jumping through some hoops.
+Note that because of matplotlib, Yellowbrick does not work inside of a virtual environment without jumping through some hoops.

 Using Yellowbrick
 -----------------
 The Yellowbrick API is specifically designed to play nicely with Scikit-Learn.
 The primary interface is therefore a ``Visualizer`` -- an object that learns from data to produce a visualization.
 Visualizers are Scikit-Learn `Estimator <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_ objects and have a similar interface along with methods for drawing.
-In order to use visualizers, you simply use the same workflow as with a Scikit-Learn model, import the visualizer, instantiate it, call the visualizer's ``fit()`` method, then in order to render the visualization, call the visualizer's ``poof()`` method which does the magic!
+In order to use visualizers, you simply use the same workflow as with a Scikit-Learn model, import the visualizer, instantiate it, call the visualizer's ``fit()`` method, then in order to render the visualization, call the visualizer's ``poof()`` method, which does the magic!

 For example, there are several visualizers that act as transformers, used to perform feature analysis prior to fitting a model.
 Here is an example to visualize a high dimensional data set with parallel coordinates: